IDEA-Research/Grounded-Segment-Anything/README.md

 ![](./assets/automatic_label_output_demo3.jpg)

-**Imagine space**
+**Imagine Space**

 Some possible avenues for future work ...
 - Automatic image generation to construct new datasets.
 - Stronger foundation models with segmentation pre-training.
-- Colleboration with (Chat-)GPT.
+- Collaboration with (Chat-)GPT.
-- A whole pipeline for automatically label image (with box and mask) and generate new image.
+- A whole pipeline to automatically label image (with box and mask) and generate new image.

 **More Examples**
 ![](./assets/grounded_sam_demo3_demo4.png)